Obtaining a Teacher Certification as a History Major

 Teacher Certification Requirements

-- The general requirements for a teaching certificate are described on the School of Education website.
+The general requirements for a teaching certificate are described on the School of Education website.
 The three-term secondary teacher education program includes two terms of Education practicum and coursework and a third term of student teaching.
-During the first two terms, students should also have time in their schedule for LSA classes.

-- State certification requirements include specific history courses which are subject to change.
+State certification requirements include specific history courses that are subject to change.

 - History 260 and 261 (US surveys)